EnriqueDoster/MEG_intro_stats_course/README.md

 ## Timeline
+We'll start on May 11, 2020 at 12pm MT and have weekly virtual meetings with zoom.
 [Lesson 1 "Getting set-up with R"](https://github.com/EnriqueDoster/Bioinformatic_resources/blob/master/Onboarding_training/Statistics_onboarding/Statistics_lesson_1.md)
 * Step 1 - Download and install R/RStudio
   * Start: May 11, 2020